Feature: Why Would Sony Want to Buy Kadokawa? 1

 It eventually merged with telecommunications company Dwango in 2014, before becoming the media conglomerate we recognise today.

-Sony has a long-running relationship with the company, and in 2021 it bought a 2% stake in the company as part of a capital alliance aimed at strengthening existing intellectual property and creating new ones.
+Sony has a long-running relationship with the firm, and in 2021 it bought a 2% stake in the company as part of a capital alliance aimed at strengthening existing intellectual property and creating new ones.

 What Does Kadokawa Do?